-Think of the limiter as though it was a super-powered compressor.
+Think of the limiter as though it was a super-powered compressor filter.

-What I mean by sounding bad, is that the signal peaks out, or clips.
-Peaking is an issue that all microphones can have, and it comes in two flavors – Hardware and Software.
+What I mean by sounding bad is that the signal peaks out or clips.
+Peaking is an issue that all microphones can have, and it comes in two flavors:

 Most of you will only ever encounter software-related peaking, and that is what a limiter can help prevent.
-If you manage to hardware peak the microphone – trying to record the wind during a hurricane or tornado for example, you’ll hear that odd distorted rushing noise.
-That is hardware peaking, and there is nothing you can do to recover an audio signal that has peaked in this way.
+If you manage to hardware peak the microphone – trying to record the wind during a hurricane or tornado, for example, you’ll hear that odd distorted rushing noise.
+That is hardware peaking, and there’s nothing you can do to recover an audio signal that has peaked in this way.

 There may be certain situations where the inclusion of the limiter filter may actually be detrimental.
-For example, if you are already using a compressor filter that handles the issue at a level that is sufficient, then a limiter may be unnecessary entirely.
+For example, if you are already using a compressor filter that handles the issue sufficiently, then a limiter may be unnecessary entirely.
 By adding a limiter, you only increase the total processing overhead in this case.

 However, there are certain situations that everyday life sometimes presents you with at inconvenient times.
 The OBS limiter is designed to be a safety net, in these rare instances where uncontrollably loud noises reach the microphone: